S Corps vs C Corps: Everything You Need to Know

 C corporations are generally more flexible for businesses who plan to grow, expand, or possibly be sold down the road.
 In general, C corporations find it easier to raise money.

 If you need help with understanding S corps vs C corps, you can post your legal need (or post your job) on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.